OneLawCloud/api/docs/howto.md

 Before making any API calls, you should confirm that the API is supported and reachable for the signed-in user's tenant.

-Once you have a signed-in user and the base URL from the config service, send a GET request to the /ping endpoint:
+Once you have a signed-in user and the base URL from the config service, send a request to the `GET /ping` endpoint:

 ```
 GET https://firm123.api.onelaw.cloud/v1/ping